SIMOLANT 03/2025

 -NPROTOCOL | protocol name without extension, cf. menu File |

--Pcomma-separated assignments | Commands (assignments) as in the "Expert" mode, comma-separated.
+-Pcomma-separated assignments | Commands (assignments) as in the "Expert" mode, comma-separated, decimal separator=period.
 Executed after initialization (-I, -N) Example: -Pwall=1,method=1 |

--Tfactor | the timeout of the time is least factor times the simulation cycle duration [default=0.5] |
+-Tfactor | the timeout of the timer is at least factor times the 1/FPS.
+Cf. menu Tinker. [default=0.2] |

 -Udelay | additional delay in s, do not use [default=1e-5] |